AltropInc/alt/doc/script/String.md

 * `func occurs (str: string; start: int=0): int` --
     returns the index position where this string occurs first time as a substring from the start index in the given string `str`.
 Returns -1 if it does not occur.
 * `func find (str: string; start: int=0): int` --
-    returns the index position where given string `str` is found first time from the start index in this string.
+    returns the index position where the given string `str` is found first time from the start index in this string.
 Returns -1 if it is not found.
 ```altscript
 "Hello, 世界".find("世界");      // returns 7
 "世界".occurs("Hello, 世界");    // returns 7